 Manual Leader, AI Party: The recruitable party members allow you to customise how close or far they stay from you, how often to use drugs to heal themselves, and how to use their weapons.

-Artificial Stupidity: Unfortunately, there's no way to nudge them out of the way until 2, meaning they can box you into a corner in more crowded areas and refuse to budge, necessitating a reload if you don't want to shoot your way out.
+Artificial Stupidity: Unfortunately, there's no way to nudge them out of the way until the sequel game, meaning they can box you into a corner in more crowded areas and refuse to budge, necessitating a reload if you don't want to shoot your way out.

 Megaton Punch: Combining the power fist (or, indeed a high enough unarmed skill) with the Bloody Mess trait results in the player being able to literally punch massive holes in enemies.